 Mr. Rich has been teaching at YouthBuild Philadelphia Charter School since 2016.
 He specializes in collaborating with teachers to ensure that instructional materials are suitable for all learners.
 Mr. Rich supports students both inside and outside of the classroom to ensure that they are moving towards their goals.
 In his free time, he enjoys photography, traveling, eating, bike riding, and sports.

-School Psychologist, Compliance Coordinator
+School Psychologist, Compliance Coordinator and Right to Know Officer

 Special Education Teacher